HiAS7/The-Sauce-Book-Online/_classes/Paladin.md

 are willing to sacrifice even their own righteousness to mete out justice upon those who do evil, so the paladins are often neutral or lawful neutral in alignment.
-The core principles of the tenets are brutally simple.\
+The core principles of the tenets are brutally simple.<br/>
 **Fight the Greater Evil.** Faced with a choice of fighting my sworn foes or combating a lesser evil.
-I choose the greater evil.\
+I choose the greater evil.<br/>
-**No Mercy for the Wicked.** Ordinary foes might win my mercy, but my sworn enemies do not.\
+**No Mercy for the Wicked.** Ordinary foes might win my mercy, but my sworn enemies do not.<br/>
-**By Any Means Necessary.** My qualms can’t get in the way of exterminating my foes.\
+**By Any Means Necessary.** My qualms can’t get in the way of exterminating my foes.<br/>
 **Restitution.** If my foes wreak ruin on the world, it is because I failed to stop them.
 I must help those harmed by their misdeeds.